adriangb/xpresso/docs/advanced/dependencies/concurrency.md

     For simple endpoints that don't benefit from parallelization of dependency execution, this will likely _hurt_ performance.
     Always profile before applying this option!

+!!! attention
+    Teardowns are never executed concurrently or in threads.
+    You should try to avoid doing expensive IO in teardowns, they are mean for error handling and cleaning up resources.

 [global interpreter lock]: https://realpython.com/python-gil/
 [Gunicorn]: https://gunicorn.org
 [graphlib]: https://docs.python.org/3/library/graphlib.html